chipwillman/VendAPI.Net/README.md

 	+ Start->Run->cmd.exe
 	+ at the command prompt type: ping <yourstore>.vendhq.com
 	+ Reply from <your external IP address>: bytes=32 time=428ms TTL=44

+## Setup a port Forward
+* Select a port to use, for example 55021
+* Log on to your internet modem/router
+* Click on Advanced -> Port Forwarding
+* Set the server address to the computer with the printer's IP address (192.168.1.7)
+* Set the External Port Start and External Port End to your port (55021)
+* Set the Internal Port Start to 80
+* Set the Remote IP Address to
+* Save

+## Setup the web application

+There are two versions included
+.NET 4.5 - [VendAPI.Net\VendHook] Works on Windows Vista/7/8/2008
+.NET 4.0 - [VendAPI.Net\Vend.Net2] Works on Windows XP SP3/Windows Embedded

 #Install web app